If you're looking for the best AR glasses out there, we've got you covered right here.

-They run Android and offer a clever transparent display that works through the power of waveguides - these work by projecting the image onto a clear screen.
+They run Android and offer a clever transparent display that works through the power of waveguides, which project the image onto a clear screen.

-For the waveguide tech, the resolution is only 480x480, meaning it's only really useful for showing key information, but it's still a clever add-on.
+For the waveguide tech, the resolution is 480x480, meaning it's only really useful for showing key information; however, it's still a clever add-on.
 You also get 8GB of total on-board storage with the Vuzix Blade Upgraded, although you can upgrade this with its microSD slot.

 Its 470mAh battery should also be enough for these glasses to last between four to six hours before they need to be charged back up again.

 Best AR Glasses For Work - Lenovo ThinkReality A3

 If you're looking for an excellent pair of AR glasses to use for work, then the Lenovo ThinkReality A3s should be a rather useful choice.

 What these glasses allow you to do is create a large, wide virtual monitor that can be used for working alongside a laptop or phone so you can see what you're working on without any need for one of the best ultrawide monitors, or multiple smaller ones with some.